 Games for UU kids and adults

-Compiled and written by Dan Harper
+Compiled by Dan Harper

 Note that for younger children, “Duck, Duck, Goose” works well as an icebreaker game!

 Roll-the-ball Name Game (ages 3-10)

 For youngest kids (pre-K): Get a big soft ball (beach ball, big nerf ball, what-have-you).
 Everyone sits in a circle.
 One of the adults says the name of a child, and rolls the ball to them.
 Now the child rolls the ball back to the adult, and says their own name as they roll it.
 Continue until the adult has rolled to ball to every child.

 For older kids (K and up): Get a big soft ball (beach ball, big nerf ball, what-have-you).
 Everyone sits in a circle.
 One person says that name of another person, and rolls the ball to them.
 That person then says the name of a third person and rolls the ball to them.
 And so on around the circle, until everyone has had a chance to say their name.